Esta Barrett Manor and Gardens Timeline

 1969

-After Harry died in 1969, Esta’s grandson, Chuck Reed, inherited the land and enrolled the farmland north of Kishwaukee Road into the federal Conservation Reserve Program, planted thousands of pines, walnuts, and other trees, and managed the property for maximum wildlife production.
+After Harry’s death in 1969, Esta’s grandson, Chuck Reed, inherited the land and enrolled the farmland north of Kishwaukee Road into the federal Conservation Reserve Program, planted thousands of pines, walnuts, and other trees, and managed the property for maximum wildlife production.
 Chuck wanted his place to become a model farm for soil and wildlife conservation.

 1971

-Chuck Reed sells the manor to Bill and Lucille Smeja, who were living in Elmhurst, IL, and looking for a place to live in the country.
+Chuck Reed sells the manor to William and Lucille Smeja, who were living in Elmhurst, IL, and looking for a place to move to the country.
 They lovingly care for the property until their deaths in 1997 and 2007, respectively.

 1989